keramics/keramics/docs/formats/src/ext.md

 > EXT4_FEATURE_RO_COMPAT_ and RO_COMPAT_ can be used interchangeably.

 > Note that in some ext file systems used by ChromeOS it has been observed that
-> the upper 8-bits of the read-only compatible features flags are set as in
+> the upper 8-bits of the read-only compatible feature flags are set as in
 > 0xff000003. debugfs identifies these as FEATURE_R24 - FEATURE_R31.

 ### <a name="checksum_types"></a>Checksum types